C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/fsm.rst

 Introduction
 ------------

-In SpinalHDL you can define your state machine like in VHDL/Verilog, by using enumerations and switch cases statements.
-But in SpinalHDL you can also use a dedicated syntax.
+In SpinalHDL you can define your state machine like as you would VHDL/Verilog, by using enumerations and switch case statements.
+But in SpinalHDL you can also use a dedicated, more readable syntax.

-The following state machine is implemented in following examples :
+The following state machine is implemented in the following examples:

 .. image:: /asset/picture/fsm_simple.svg
    :align: center